feathersjs/docs/api/authentication/client.md

 ### handleSocket(socket)

-`app.authentication.handleSocket(socket) -> void` makes sure that a websocket real-time connection is always reauthenticated before making any other request.
+`app.authentication.handleSocket(socket) -> void` makes sure that a websocket real-time connection is always re-authenticated before making any other request.

 ### getFromLocation(location)